Acknowledging The Land

 We welcome written contributions from our readers.

-- Please familiarize yourself with Transition values before writing.
+- Please familiarize yourself with Transition Movement Mission and Values.
 We will look for alignment with these values in all submissions.
-Some sources are: Transition Town Peterborough website (including our published magazines from 2012-2020), The Transition Network and the Community Greenzine itself.
+An excellent source is The Transition Network and the Community Greenzine itself.

 - Please provide a very short bio statement (2-3 sentences) which will appear at the bottom of each piece you submit, with a link to your website (if applicable.)